jangot/archipelago-rules/.github/copilot/test-instructions.md

 ZNG tests are written in TypeScript using Jest as the testing framework.
 The project includes three main types of tests:
 - Unit tests for testing isolated components
-- Integration tests for testing interactions between components
+- Integration tests for testing interactions between components (preferring real service implementations where possible)
-- End-to-end (E2E) tests for testing complete API flows
+- End-to-end (E2E) tests for testing complete API flows (using real service implementations with minimal mocking)

+ZNG highly encourages using real service implementations rather than mocks in integration and E2E tests wherever possible, especially within 2-3 levels of dependency injection.
+This approach ensures tests validate actual service interactions and behaviors while maintaining good test isolation.

 ---